 Policy and Research Activities on the state and national level include

 FCA's Policy and Research activities include tracking emerging policy trends and legislation at the state and federal levels through our expanded 50 State Profiles.
 The National Center on Caregiving also engages in research on policy and program areas that recently have focused on the integration of family caregivers in health and social service systems.
-In the past two years (2012-13), four publications related to various aspects of identification and assessment of family caregivers were disseminated.
+In 2012 and 2013, four publications related to various aspects of identification and assessment of family caregivers were disseminated.
 The NCC continually updates our facts-at-a-glance Selected Caregiver Characteristics that reflect the latest findings in survey and program research.
 Policy makers, media, program adminstrators, health providers and families can keep current with our Caregiver Policy Digest e-newsletter and our webinars on key policy topics.
 Technical assistance is available to policy makers and program administrators on system and program development.